 Both layers have a Middle Zone located at the outer side of the disk.
 They shall consist of the parts specified in Figure 32 and Figure 33.
-The Physical Sector Number of the first and the last Physical Sector of each part is indicated in Figure 32 and Figure 33 in hexadecimal and decimal notation and the number of Physical Sectors in each part is indicated in decimal notation. (see also Annex A)
+The Physical Sector Number of the first and the last Physical Sector of each part is indicated in Figure 32 and Figure 33 in hexadecimal and decimal notation and the number of Physical Sectors in each part is indicated in decimal notation. (for 80 mm disk see Annex A)